emdeha/emdeha.github.io/_posts/2016-11-27-democracy.markdown

 happiness, friendship and being healthy, it requires you to vote.
 Profit and exponential growth aren't our aim (they get somehow useless by the time you're dead).
 The cool thing is, when you don't aim towards these two things, they come out of nowhere and you just accept them.
-Campight is yet another incarnation of democracy in capitalistic companies.
+Camplight is yet another incarnation of democracy in capitalistic companies.

 But the purpose of this post ain't the marketing of flat companies (or Teal,